bholsinger09/Capter-Locator-USA-/APP_STORE_DEPLOYMENT.md

 • Stay updated with chapter blogs and activities
 • Find universities with active TPUSA presence

-Whether you're a student looking to get involved or simply interested in connecting with like-minded individuals, SwiftChapter USA Finder makes it easy to find and join your local chapter.
+Whether you're a student looking to get involved or simply interested in connecting with like-minded individuals, Chapter Locator USA makes it easy to find and join your local chapter.

 DISCLAIMER: This is an unofficial community tool.
 For official TPUSA information, visit tpusa.com.
 ```